How To Hang a Hammock or Tree Tent Without Any Trees

-Wherever you decide to hang your hammock, always test out the spot you’ve chosen and make sure that if the hammock fails you don’t fall on something that could injure you.
+Wherever you decide to hang your hammock or Tree Tent, always test out the spot you’ve chosen and make sure that if the hammock fails you don’t fall on something that could injure you.
 We recommend the most secure form of hammock, which happens to be the Tentsile way of doing things, with a 3-point anchor system.
 However you end up improvising, just remember to use plenty of common sense before climbing in.
 The goal is to create a relaxing spot to lounge, not a dangerous or unstable situation.
 Be creative but hammock responsibly!

 Finding a place to be able to hang your hammock isn’t the only thing that you need to be doing to make your adventure easier.
 You will need to be prepared for anything nature can throw at you.

 Here are some tips to make you more prepared.

 - Plan for maximum warmth – make sure you can combat any temperature

 - Tarp over your hammock - protect against rainy weather

 - Have a backup plan – bring a ground tent in case you can’t find a place for your hammock